 We found that the equipment used at the practice was regularly serviced and well maintained.
 For example, we saw documents showing that the air compressor, fire equipment and X-ray equipment had all been inspected and serviced.

-Portable appliance testing (PAT) had been completed in accordance with good practice guidance in January 2017.
+Portable appliance testing (PAT) had been completed in accordance with good practice guidance in April 2015.
 PAT is the name of a process during which electrical appliances are routinely checked for safety.

 The practice stored and dispensed some medicines including antibiotics and paracetamol.
 Medicines were correctly labelled and a log had been kept of which medicines had been given to which patient.
-We observed that each dentist correctly wrote out private prescriptions.
+There was a prescribing policy which the staff were following.

-The expiry dates of medicines, oxygen and equipment were monitored using weekly and monthly check sheets which enabled the staff to replace out-of-date drugs and equipment promptly.
-Conscious sedation was carried out on site.
-The visiting anaesthetist brought their own medicines and equipment, in line with the practice's agreement.
-The practice kept a copy of the anaesthetist's notes for each patient's record.
+The use by dates of medicines, oxygen cylinder and equipment were monitored using weekly and monthly check sheets to enable staff to replace out-of-date drugs and equipment promptly.